CMSS is currently offering in-person and virtual programming.

-Now enrolling for private and semi-private lessons and ensembles in Fall 2020!
+Now enrolling for private music lessons

 We make every effort to ensure an excellent placement between students and our professional faculty.

 - The student’s interest in a particular instrument or genre

 - The student’s age, personality, and learning style